ChewingPencils/drafts_to_gist/ReadMe.md

 	This will be the third paragraph of the note.

-Use the Gist action and the note will be sent to Pythonista.
+Use the Gist action to send the note to  Pythonista.
 Once gist is created, a web browser will open to show the raw contents of the gist.

 [1]: http://agiletortoise.com/drafts